 Before visiting Thailand, we binge-watched YouTube videos about the different places Thailand has to offer.
 There was one island in particular that caught my eye due to its lush tropical jungles- this is why we headed to Koh Chang.

-After an extensive search, I read about a legendary person called Mr. Tan who created the paths in the jungle by himself.
-I texted the agency he is working with and luckily we could get a spot for the next day to go hiking with Mr. Tan.
+After an extensive search, I read about a legendary person named Mr. Tan who created hiking paths in the jungle by himself.
+I texted the agency he is working with, and luckily, we could get a spot for the next day to go hiking with Mr. Tan.

 The hiking trip was easily the best hike we did in Thailand because we learned so much about the jungle.

-We even swam in a crystal clear river in the deep forest and it was such a precious experience – especially due to the fact that no one knows the entry to this hiking trail except Mr. Tan.
+We even swam in a crystal clear river in the deep fores,t and it was such a precious experience – especially because no one knows the entry point to this hiking trail except Mr. Tan.

 Hiking Route Name: Klong Prao Trek